Frood-for-Thought/LHL-Statistical-Modelling-with-Python-Project/README.md

 	- The skew was closer to 0, so the data is more symmetric.
 	- The Durbin-Watson measurement is closer to 2, so the data has less heteroskedasticity.
 The regression results selected are saved into the picture 'OLS_reg_results'.

+The variables were tested so that they had a linear relationship through removing outliers and normalizing the data.
+The heatmap checked to make sure there was lower multicollinearity.
+The scatterplot showed that the more correlated data had a more normalized distribution of data points around the line of best fit.
+The OLS regression results which had less heteroskedasticity was chosen.

 The linear regression model looks like:
 '''